pivotal/docs-tap/scc/carvel-package-supply-chain.hbs.md

 - `replicas`: Number of pods that you want for the `apps/v1 Deployment`.
 Default is `1`.
 - `hostname`: Host name for the `networking.k8s.io/v1 Ingress`.
 If you don't need ingress, leave host name as an empty string.
 If host name is not in the file, you see an error.
 - `port`: Port for the `networking.k8s.io/v1 Ingress`.
 Default is `8080`.
-- `cluster_issuer`: CertManager Issuer to use to generate certificate for K8s `Ingress`.
+- `cluster_issuer`: CertManager Issuer to use to generate certificate for Kubernetes `Ingress`.
 Default is `"tap-ingress-selfsigned"`.

 For the `web` workload type, the default parameters are: